 Dating apps have come a long way since the early days of Match.com, Plenty of Fish and OkCupid.
-These days a dating profile can be created in a matter of minutes during a commercial break of a TV show.
+These days a fake online dating profile can be created in a matter of minutes during a commercial break of a TV show.
 It’s important to understand the business of dating apps, what they are, what they are not in addition to looking for red flags from users on dating apps as possible signs of fraud.
+Not all dating apps are safe or can be trusted so it’s important to know what to look out for.

 With the rise in popularity of dating apps come a rise in scams, blackmail, deceit, catfishing and dishonesty in marital status and dating intentions.
 Many people read into dating apps too much thinking that people are always honest and that apps screen people frequently and exhaustively.
 Read Malcolm Gladwell’s Talking To Strangers to see just how trusting people can be.